Kudat District: Etymology

 In the past, Kudat was known locally as "Tanjong Berungus" and sometimes also called "Tambarungan".
 During the early arrival of Chinese traders at Tanjung Berungus, they were surprised to see a kind of grass growing everywhere.
-The desperation forced them to ask the locals comprising the Rungus tribes who are the native inhabitants of the place who later explained to them that the grass are called "Kutad" in their language.
+The desperation forced them to ask the locals comprising the Rungus tribes who are the native inhabitants of the place who later explained to them that the grass is called "Kutad" in their language.
 The place then became the centre of meeting between the local and Chinese traders to carry out trading activities.
 However, since the Chinese pronunciation was inaccurate, the term "Kudat" eventually emerging and became synonymously used among the people.
 While another story from the Binadan people explained the word Kudat comes from a reaction “takkudad aku” in their language which mean "I am shocked" after a people from their tribes shocking when hearing a ship named Santi while they sailing from Limau-Limauan to Tanjung Berungus.
 The event subsequently gave them an idea among their community who also agreed to name Tanjung Berungus as Kudat.